vert-x/mod-lang-php/README.md

 ### HTTP Server Responses

-As previously mentioned, the HTTP request object contains a property `response`.
+As previously mentioned, the HTTP request object contains a property `$response`.
 This is the HTTP response for the request.
 You use it to write the response back to the client.

 ### Setting Status Code and Message

-To set the HTTP status code for the response use the `statusCode` property, e.g.
+To set the HTTP status code for the response use the `$statusCode` property, e.g.

 ```php
 $server = Vertx::createNetServer();